Healing From Veganism

 A massive part of health is digestive strength and gut health, and without properly hitting your nutritional needs for a while now, it's hard for the body to properly absorb and digest food when a big part of the pie is missing.
 PRObiotics and PREbiotics are key right now to help rebuild the gut, there isn't "the best" brand when it comes to probiotics because there are actually SO MANY strains that your best best is to take a reputable brand, and then switch for another reputable brand when the bottle is done (to introduce different strains) at the moment I'm loving Elemental Wizdom's Super Human Probiotics- the company is next level and their products are out of this world (not sponsored, just #realtalk).
 Prebiotics are basically the food for the probiotics.
 You can look at it like the soil you're planting the seeds in: without a healthy soil, it doesn't matter how organic your seeds are- nothing will grow.
 Some probiotics have a built in prebiotic (like Prescript Assist) but foods are honestly a great source of prebiotics.
 Key ones are: asparagus, leeks, chicory, dandelion, jerusalem artichoke, garlic, and onion.
 Try to incorporate some of those (raw) in your diet, daily.

 Food-based probiotics are also invaluable.
 From sauerkraut (so many different kinds), to fermented drinks (kombucha, kefir, beetroot kvass), to yogurts (sheep, goat, coconut)- there are SO MANY ways to introduce new strains into your diet.
 Note that these foods are powerful, and you don't want to overdo it.
 Eat fermented foods like condiments; an entire jar of sauerkraut will probably upset your balance too- and try to avoid things with too much sugar.
-Some kombucha's these days are glorified soda-pop.
+Most kombucha these days are glorified soda-pop.
 You can even get pre- and probiotics by eating chocolate (YES, REALLY!); my beautiful friends over at Made With Raw Love actually have an amazing raw, organic, refined-sugar free pre-and probiotic "mint biotic crisp" chocolate, that uses a fermented hemp-based pre- and probiotic.
 Um, h-e-l-l-s yes (order some HERE!).

-Bonus freebie: chew + mindfulness when you eat.
+Bonus tip: chew + mindfulness when you eat.
 A massive part of properly digesting food requires you chew and eat without distractions.
 It's hard for most people these days, but invaluable when it comes to absorbing your food.
 Put the phone down, turn the TV off, spend 20 grateful minutes mindfully eating your meal.

 Colostrum is an animal-based product that is extremely healing to the gut, and will do wonders to helping you repair the lining (ultimately boosting absorption of nutrients).
 You want to be careful with quality when it comes to sourcing stuff like colostrum/ any animal product (more on this below) but the one brand I truly trust when it comes to colostrum is by Surthrival.